Vietnamese language in the United States: Vietnamese language community schools

 Vietnamese language schools started to appear from the end of the 1970s.
-Classes were usually conducted in churches, Buddhist pagodas, and other similar locations during the weekends.
-These schools were usually staffed by volunteers, and they were usually provided for free or only charged a nominal fee.
+Classes were usually conducted in churches, Buddhist temples, and other similar locations during the weekends.
+These schools were usually staffed by volunteers, and they were usually provided for free or charged only a nominal fee.

-In 1998, there were about 8000 students enrolled in 55 community language schools throughout Southern California.
+In 1998, there were about 8,000 students enrolled in 55 community language schools throughout Southern California.
 According to a survey by the Vietnamese government, in 2009 there were more than 200 institutions or centers teaching Vietnamese, each with between 100 and 1000 enrolled students.
 In California, there were 16,000 students enrolled in the 86–90 centers, with about 1,600 teachers.
 The Union of Overseas Vietnamese Language Schools (TAVIET), formerly the Union of Vietnamese Language Centers of Southern California, counts among its members about 100 Vietnamese language schools in Southern California.
 These schools coordinate to create a common curriculum and to create a common textbook, instead of using textbooks published in Vietnam.
 Textbooks created by TAVIET include Sổ Tay Chính Tả (a grammar book), the eight-volume Giáo Khoa Việt Ngữ for students in kindergarten to 7th grade, and the five-volume Sử Việt Bằng Tranh (Vietnamese History through Pictures).
 The textbooks produced by TAVIET are also used in some public school districts in California in their dual-language immersion programs.
 In addition, the National Language Center for Asian Languages (NRCAL) at California State University, Fullerton also develops teaching materials based on Vietnamese-American experiences, are more culturally sensitive and in accordance with community needs.

 In a survey among the Vietnamese American community in Southern California, while only 25% of those from the first generation send their children to Vietnamese language schools, this doubled to 50% in the 1.5 generation and second generation.